What is Ransomware?

 Read more

-All the above-mentioned kinds of ransomware demand payment, most often requesting it to be made in bitcoin or some other hard-to-trace cryptocurrency.
+All the above-mentioned ransomware types demand payment, most often requesting it to be made in bitcoin or some other hard-to-trace cryptocurrency.
 In return, its operators promise to decrypt the data or restore access to the affected device.

 We need to stress that there is no guarantee that cybercriminals will deliver on their side of the bargain (and sometimes are unable to do so, either intentionally or because of incompetent coding).
 Therefore ESET recommends not paying the sum demanded - at least not before contacting ESET technical support to see what possibilities exist for decryption.